Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 Seriously though,

-Bose was basically Harman tuning their headphones before it was cool.
+Bose was Harman tuning their headphones before it was cool.
 So yes, these are wildly popular for a reason and continue to be.

 They sound excellent and very closely mimic a listener’s ideal sound signature: